Posts

 Image

-Krishna said that my noble devotees, having obtained Me, are no more subject to rebirth (8.16) which otherwise is the abode of grief (8.15).
+K rishna said that my noble devotees, having obtained Me, are no longer subject to punar-janma (rebirth) (8.16) which otherwise is the abode of grief (8.15).
 Understanding punar-janma or rebirth is important in this context.
-While rebirth is usually interpreted as attaining a new life after death which is akin to its literal translation, it can also be interpreted as the birth of a new situation around us.
-Situations keep developing around us on a regular basis which are grasped by the senses with their cognitive biases.
+In line with its literal meaning, rebirth is commonly understood as the attainment of a new life after death; however, it can also be interpreted as the birth of a new situation around us.
+Situations keep evolving around us on a regular basis which are perceived by the senses with their cognitive biases.
 When a situation ends, the ripples generated by it in us would give birth to many more situations because of our responses or behaviour.
-Krishna called this cyclic process an abode of grief.
+For example, a bad day at work can carry over and spoil the evening with family.
+Krishna called this cyclic process an ‘abode of grief’.
 But for those who attained Paramatma , these sense inputs disappear like rivers in an ocean.
-Hence there is no scope to create new situations whereas the existence might continue creating them.
-We don't have any control over outer situations but we can change ourselves so that the
+Hence there is no scope for creating new situations.
+We have no control over exter...

 144. Heart and Mind